sflavelle/writing/Splintering Realities (Multiversal Crossover Thing)/Parts/2 - Abort Abort (AHITxUTxCeleste)/Chapters/2 - Golden Flowers/2 - Golden Flowers.md

 The source: one human girl's body, red-haired, blue-jacketed, half unconscious as she plummeted into the waters.

-The cold water shocked her back to awareness, and looking around herself, the redhead swam hard for the light, breaking the surface of the turbulent water and gripping a rocky ledge for dear life.
+The cold water shocked her awake, and looking around herself, the redhead swam hard for the light, breaking the surface of the turbulent water and gripping a rocky ledge for dear life.

 Slowly, she forced herself to climb up from the water, soaking wet, and sprawled on the damp, bioluminescent grass beneath her.